robgon-art/molding-the-imagination/README.md

-# molding-the-imagination
+# Molding the Imagination
-Molding the Imagination
+Transforming your ideas into tangible artifacts using open-source projects: Shap-E, MVDream, and HiFA